Fluent Bit: Official Manual

 Compilation

-Open the start menu on Windows and type "Command Prompt for VS".
-From the result list select the one that corresponds to your target system ( x86 or x64).
+1. Open the Start menu on Windows and type command Prompt for VS. From the result list, select the one that corresponds to your target system ( x86 or x64).

-Note: Check that the installed OpenSSL library files match the selected target.
-You can check the library files by using the dumpbin command with the /headers option .
+2. Verify the installed OpenSSL library files match the selected target.
+You can examine the library files by using the dumpbin command with the /headers option .

 % git clone https://github.com/fluent/fluent-bit